LiC1117/MORE-Q/MORE-ML/README.txt

-A brief workflow of the user guide for MORE-ML machine learning framework:
+Workflow for applying the MORE-ML framework to binding feature prediction and explanation:

 1. Load data files and convert into dataframes